Ayush1692/Stock_market_Analysis/README.md

 Some companies provide dividends but in stock there is no gaurantee of return.
 Stocks of 4 companies MSFT, INTC, AAPL and GOOGL have been analysed.
 The source of the data is Yahoo finance.
-These are the steps which are taken in order to carry the analysis.
+Find below the steps taken in order to carry the analysis.

-Resampled the data Quarterly and weekly
+Resampled the data Quarterly and weekly.

-Analyzed open and close differences and percent change in adjusted close values for each stock to compare them Computed variance for volatility, used rolling means (window size 42 and 252) for trends and seasonality, plotted all cases Packages- Pandas, NumPy, Matplotlib, Seaborn
+Analyzed open and close differences and percent change in adjusted close values for each stock to compare them.

+Computed variance for volatility, used rolling means (window size 42 and 252) for trends and seasonality, plotted all cases.

+Packages- Pandas, NumPy, Matplotlib, Seaborn

 Resampling (Quarterly) doesn't give good idea of which stock is doing better thats why  concept of moving averages is used.